HeikoStudt/GoldFind2/README.md

 (by Juergen Haible).
 This version does use OLE calling the Hamster API.
 Therefore, this util is very(!) slow and very reliant on Hamster.

+As written in the license of GoldFind 3, there was a newer version by Miroslav Sabljic.
+I don't remember where I could have that source and do not know, whether I am allowed to put those new files here...

+There is a newer version GoldFind 3.1.* I will upload as well.

+I did not put the old ZIP files with old binaries or source, but added the Readme-PDF/HLP files, though .hlp is nowadays deprecated.

+# Building
 In those years I've compiled with Delphi 5 having some Extensions (RxLib, Tx, perhaps more).

-There is a newer version GoldFind 3.1.* I will upload as well.
+The documentation seems to be compiled via LaTeX.
+Don't ask which version and what tools I'd used...

 # Old ToDo-List (German)